Points-Based Immigration System (UK)

 Common Misconceptions

-- "The points system applies to all UK visas."
-No — family visas, humanitarian protection, and several other routes have entirely different rules.
+Finally, the points system does not apply to all UK visas.
+Family visas, humanitarian protection, and several other routes have entirely different rules.

 Frequently Asked Questions